srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 * **Endpoint** - vibrationLogEndpoint
 * **Enabled** - true

-> **Note**: It may seem odd that in this lab we are routing data to storage, and then also sending our data to storage through Azure Stream Analytics.
+> **Note**: It may seem odd that in this lab you are routing data to storage, and then also sending your data to storage through Azure Stream Analytics.
 In a production scenario, you wouldn't have both paths long-term.
 Instead, it is likely that the second path that we're creating here would not exist.
-We're using it here, in a lab environment, as a way to validate that our routing is working as expected and to show a simple implementation of Azure Stream Analytics.
+You will use it here, in a lab environment, as a way to validate that your routing is working as expected and to show a simple implementation of Azure Stream Analytics.

 #### Task 1: Create the Stream Analytics Job